SpindleASA/spindle-guides/start-here.md

 If you want to contribute fiction but don’t want to join the server, email us for more information: [contact@spindle-asa.com](mailto:contact@spindle-asa.com).

 You don’t need an Algorand wallet to enjoy our public fiction content, but you will if you’d like to interact on the platform.
-If you want to participate but don’t know how to set up an Algorand wallet, check out our [Crypto Beginners Guide](/crypto-guide/crypto-guide.md) or [contact us](mailto:contact@spindle-asa.com) for help.
+If you want to participate but don’t know how to set up an Algorand wallet, check out our [Beginner’s Guide to Crypto](/crypto-guide/crypto-guide.md) or [contact us](mailto:contact@spindle-asa.com) for help.

 For more detailed information on Spindle Fiction, check out our [Expanded Guide: Fiction](/fiction-guide/fiction-guide.md).